Skip to content

 All Points Same Color

-• Check if annotation has variation
+• Check if feature has variation

 • Adjust the color range